pgava/eShopModular/client/README.md

 The UI is very basic, more work needs to be done to make it look better.\
 A lot more tests need to be added.

+## Docker support

+See this post [Dockerizing a React App](https://mherman.org/blog/dockerizing-a-react-app/) for more information.